Jasondecode2020/Letscode/template/list groups.md

 ### 2110.
 Number of Smooth Descent Periods of a Stock
 ### 2760.
 Longest Even Odd Subarray With Threshold
 ### 2765.
 Longest Alternating Subarray
+### 186. Reverse Words in a String II
+### 2943.
+Maximize Area of Square Hole in Grid
+### 2981.
+Find Longest Special Substring That Occurs Thrice I
+### 2982.
+Find Longest Special Substring That Occurs Thrice II

 ### 228. Summary Ranges